ALSforums Scam Watch Goal

 - The product uses catch phrases such as “natural”, “fast relief”, “amazing results”

 Other important indicators are the following:

 - The people sharing information with you want to contact you privately (email, phone, private messaging on forums or social media)

 - The positive reviews are coming from strangers

 - When anyone questions the validity of the product they're attacked (these fraudsters are combative, well spoken, and strong debaters)

 Remember, common sense is your best defense.
 As you've probably heard before, if it seems too good to be true, chances are it is.

-Fraudsters revel in the anonymity online forums and chat groups provide; legitimate drugs/therapies will have legitimate information available through legitimate sources.
+Fraudsters revel in the anonymity of online forums and chat groups; legitimate drugs/therapies will have legitimate information available through legitimate sources.
 Do your homework and don't buy into false hope!